Aguascalientes Mexico Travel Guide

 Address of your intended accommodation readily available.

 Currency information and exchange rates play a role in planning your finances.
 The Mexican Peso (MXN), symbolized by $, is the local currency.
 Rates fluctuate daily.
-Check current exchange rates prior to and during your journey.
+Check current exchange rates before your trip and while you're on it.
 ATMs are widely available throughout Aguascalientes city.
 Banks and "Casas de Cambio" (exchange houses) also exchange currency.
 Most hotels, larger restaurants, and stores take major credit and debit cards.
 Carry some cash for smaller purchases, street food, and city buses.

 Prices double or triple during the Feria Nacional de San Marcos.

-Aguascalientes is generally a safe city, but being aware and preparation stay important.
+Aguascalientes is generally a safe city, but awareness and preparation stay important.
 Purchasing comprehensive Travel insurance or Digital nomad insurance is strongly recommended.
 A good policy includes coverage for medical emergencies, emergency evacuation, trip cancellation or interruption, and theft of personal belongings.

 Traveler'stomach Upset (TD): A common concern.
 Prevent it by always drinking bottled or purified water.
-Avoid unpeeled fruits and raw vegetables washed in tap water.
+Avoid fruits with the skin on and raw vegetables washed in tap water.
 Ensure all food is thoroughly cooked.
-Practice good hand hygiene, washing hands frequently with soap and water or using Hand sanitizer.
+Wash your hands frequently, washing hands frequently with soap and water or using Hand sanitizer.

 Sunburn and Overheating: Aguascalientes' high altitude means increased UV exposure.
-Use high SPF (30+) Broad-spectrum sunscreen, wear hats and Sunglasses, and remain healthy-hydrated.
+Use high SPF (30+) Broad-spectrum sunscreen, wear hats and Sunglasses, and keep well-hydrated.

 Private hospitals often have English-speaking staff.